 To help try and improve the chances of finding someone before you turn to a people tracer, let’s take a look at some of the most common solutions that you can use for finding people in the UK legally and ethically.

 Building Vital Data

 To begin with, start to pull up as much detail as you can about the ‘target’ as you can.
-From a rough age and date of birth to their full name(s), you can start to break down a rough list of components.
+From an approximate age and/or date of birth to their full name(s), you can start to break down a rough list of components.